cowpup/subscriptions/docs/PROJECT_STATUS.md

 ## Current State

-**Vendor management features complete.** Full order management, shipment tracking, and subscriber management for vendors.
-Subscription tier upgrades/downgrades functional.
+**Shippo integration and pre-order system complete.** Vendors can create shipping labels through Shippo, mark products as pre-orders with ship dates, and track orders through fulfillment.
+Security hardening applied with HTTP headers and double-verification in webhooks.
 Live at subr.net.

 ## In Progress